Patrick Vieira exclusive interview: Crystal Palace boss on studying Jorge Sampaoli and coaching Mario Balotelli on his management journey

 Vieira seems to have fared better on that front at Palace.

-He is popular with fans and players alike and has clearly bonded with staff members too, casually chatting to canteen workers while waiting for a coffee before this interview.
-There is a warm greeting for Freedman - "I'll see you this afternoon," he smiles - in passing on the stairs when walking over from his press conference.
+He is popular with fans and players alike and has clearly bonded with staff members too, casually chatting to canteen workers while waiting for a coffee before this interview, and warmly greeting Freedman - "I'll see you this afternoon," he smiles - when passing him on the stairs.

 The atmosphere was different at Nice, Vieira admits, but he defends the side's performances during his tenure and reflects on the experience as an overwhelmingly positive one.